-Steps Required to Create a District $\frac{1}{2}$
+Steps Required to Create a District 1/

 Forming an agricultural district is a somewhat complicated process.
 Districts start with local initiative, but must be reviewed and certified by both local and state agencies before they can be legally formed.
-The following ten steps summarize the process:
+The following eleven steps summarize the process:

-- Landowners prepare a district proposal and submit it to the county legislative body.
-A minimum of 500 acres is required. - The county legislature appoints (if not previously done) an agricultural districting advisory committee of four farmers, four agribusinessmen and one county legislator. - The county legislature refers the proposal to the agricultural districting advisory committee and the county planning board for their recommendations. - 4.
-The county legislative body may modify the district proposal in a manner consistent with the recommendations of the agricultural districting advisory committee and the county planning board or its own judgement. - 5.
-The county legislature holds a public hearing on the proposal and subsequently may adopt it as a plan. - 6.
-If the proposal is adopted as a plan, the county legislature submits the plan to the State Commissioner of Agriculture and Markets. - 7.
+- 1. Landowners prepare a district proposal and submit it to the county legislative body.
+A minimum of 500 acres is required.
+Landowners can specify the original term of the district to be either eight, twelve or twenty years. - 2.
+The county legislature appoints (if not previously done) an agricultural districting advisory committee of four farmers, four agribusinessmen, one county legislator, and the chairman of the county soil and water conservation district's board of directors who shall serve ex officio.
+Subsequent to June 30, 1983 members will be appointed for specified terms of office. - The county legislative body will provide public notice that for a period of 30 days public inspection and recommendations of the proposed district will be accepted. - 4.
+The county legislature refers the proposal to the agricultural districting advisory committee and the county planning board for their recommendations. - 5.
+The county legislative body may modify the district proposal in a manner consistent with the recommendations of the agricultural districting advisory committee and the county planning board or its own judgement. - 6.
+The county legislature holds a public hearing on the proposal and subsequently may adopt it as a plan. - 7.
+If the proposal is adopted as a plan, the county legislature submits the plan to the State Commissioner of Agriculture and Markets. - 8.
 The Commissioner of Agriculture and Markets receives reports from the Commissioner of Environmental Conservation and the Secretary of State.
-State inspectors examine each proposed district in the field. - 8.
-The Commissioner of Agriculture and Markets may certify the plan or a modification of it as eligible for a district. - 9.
+State inspectors examine each proposed district in the field. - 9.
+The Commissioner of Agriculture and Markets may certify the plan or a modification of it as eligible for a district. - 10.
 After certification, the county legislature may hold another public hearing on the plan.
-If the plan was modified by the Commissioner of Agriculture and Markets, the county legislature is required to hold another public hearing. - 10.
+If the plan was modified by the Commissioner of Agriculture and Markets, the county legislature is required to hold another public hearing. - 11.
 The county legislature may take final action to approve or disapprove the proposal.
 If no action is taken within a specified period, the plan automatically becomes effective as a district.

-Every eight years each agricultural district must be reviewed.
+Every eight, twelve or twenty years, depending upon the original term of the district, each agricultural district must be reviewed.
 Another public hearing is to be held and the district is to be re-examined at county and state levels.
-If any portion of a district is in strong demand for non-farm uses at this time, the district may be modified or terminated.
-In other instances, where there is little or no demand for non-farm uses, the district may be enlarged.
+District boundaries can be modified at the time of the reviews.
+Land can be deleted from or added to the district depending upon the viability of the land for agriculture and non-farm land needs.
 Adjoining land may become part of the district if the landowners so petition, and the county and state approve.
-Boundary changes, however,
+Boundary changes, however, can be made only at these eight, twelve or twenty year reviews, whichever is applicable.